 The Bodhisatta was once a monkey.
 His mother was blind and depended on the care of he and his brother.
 When a hunter came to shoot her, they both offered their lives in exchange for hers, but the hunter killed all three.
 Right after this, lightning struck the hunter’s house killing his family and the earth opened up and swallowed him into hell.

 The Bodhisatta was once a king’s advisor.
 As a prince was traveling to the city, he was given some food to eat and did not share it with his wife.
-After the prince became king he completely ignored his wife and the Bodhisatta shamed him into giving her the respect she deserved.
+After the prince became king he completely ignored his wife, so the Bodhisatta shamed him into giving her the respect she deserved.

 (Duplicate of Jataka #57) The Bodhisatta was once a monkey.
 Every day he went to eat fruit on an island in the river by hopping onto a lone rock between the island and the shore.
 A crocodile once sat on the rock trying to eat the Bodhisatta, but he outwitted the crocodile by convincing it to open its mouth.
 The Bodhisatta knew that when crocodiles open their jaws they close their eyes, so he was able to jump on the crocodile’s head and get across the river safely.